thiagopnts/clappr-video360/README.md

 [Demo](https://thiago.me/clappr-360)

-360 Video is a plugin for playing 360 videos with Clappr, just like in Facebook.
+clappr-video360 is a plugin for playing 360 videos with Clappr.

-It was tested on Chrome, Firefox and Safari only.
+It's built on top of [Kaleidoscope](https://github.com/thiagopnts/kaleidoscope), so it supports the same browsers the lib supports.

 ### Building: